(Visited 4,342 times, 1 visits today)

 The Patricians has studio, convertible, 1-, 2- and 3-bedroom floor plans.
 It’s one of only a few Lincoln Park high-rises to offer 3-bedroom apartments.

-Floor plans and near real-time availability info can be accessed online.
-As of early February 2014 available studios rented from $1,305, convertibles from $1,545, 1-bedrooms from $1,350 and 2-bedrooms from $2,280.
-Three-bedrooms were fully rented.
+Floor plans and near real-time rent and availability info are online.
 All of the apartments have a single bath, except for 3-bedrooms which have a bath-and-a-half.

-Apartments have wood-look floors, crown moldings, arches and other architectural details.
+Apartments have hardwood floors, crown moldings, arches and other architectural details.

 Views.
 Views from the Patricians vary from outstanding to non-existent, depending on location in the building.